xrdocs/programmability/_tutorials/pytas-series-netconf-module.md

 ./Cisco-IOS-XR-ip-tcp-oper-sub4.yang
 ```

 Now that we only have a few models, you can use YANG Suite to explore these models and verify they contain what you are looking for.
-In our case, the right top-level model will be `Cisco-IOS-XR-traceroute-act.yang`.
-If you read the model, you can see that `ipv4`, `ipv6` and `mpls` traceroute are submodules that all belong to `Cisco-IOS-XR-traceroute-act.yang`.
+In our case, the right top-level model will be `Cisco-IOS-XR-traceroute-act`.
+If you read the model, you can see that `ipv4`, `ipv6` and `mpls` traceroute are submodules that all belong to `Cisco-IOS-XR-traceroute-act`.

 ```
 submodule Cisco-IOS-XR-ipv6-traceroute-act {